 Prerequisite: Consent of the dean of the Honors College.
 Open only to Honors College students and not acceptable for graduate credit.
 Modeled on and for some students affording a preview of the postgraduate or professional research seminar, Honors Research seminars bring students face to face with primary research, as appropriate in the library, the laboratory, and/or field work, utilizing appropriate disciplinary perspectives and secondary reading.
 These courses may be cross-listed with other advanced courses in appropriate departments/divisions of the university, and as such may carry specific course prerequisites and/or require the specific consent of the instructor.

-Prerequisites: Consent of Honors Dean and consent of Instructor.
+Prerequisites: Consent of the dean of the Honors College and consent of Instructor.
 Course material based on primate behavior, demographics and morphology.
 Research techniques for ethological and primatological studies, including the design of research protocols, development of data collection methodologies, analysis of morphological and behavioral data, and the scientific description of findings.
 Students are required to conduct observations of primates at the St. Louis Zoo and participate in the Undergraduate Research Symposium.

 HONORS 4100 Independent Portfolio Writing (1 or 2)

 Prerequisites: Consent of the dean of the Honors College and senior status.
 Open only to Honors College students and not acceptable for graduate credit.
 Students in this course will meet on a regular basis with the director of writing and other appropriate Honors faculty to revise and polish samples in the Honors writing portfolio which the student has compiled during his or her Honors College enrollment.
-With the assistance of the Director, the student will write an in-depth analysis of his or her writing and will select the best examples of writing in his or her Honors Portfolio.
+The student will write an in-depth analysis of his or her writing and will select the best examples of writing in his or her Honors Portfolio.
 During this independent study, the student may request help with research skills, writing issues, or application procedures for post-graduate courses or employment.
-All students must take one credit hour; the two-credit hour option is recommended for students whose plans include graduate or professional school.
+All students must take one credit hour; the two-credit hour option is available to students.